shades66/OddsAndEnds/ESPHome/AliExpress Clock Large/README.txt

         d) Light sensor  PH1 just under the temperature that looks like a blacked out LED
         e) Remote pads   just to the right of the light sensor,  looks like the un-labled pads to the left need to be populated.  probably just more 0 ohm resistors??
         f) Buttons
+        g) The microprocessor.
+I suspect one of the standard cheap STC 8081 chinese microcontrollers that seem to be in everything these days.

     Q4/Q5/Q6/Q7  - at the moment I've no idea what these are used for.
 Possibly used by the LED driver??